ArneBachmann/tagsplorer/README.md

 Using the tagsplorer's `-i` option, we can create an empty configuration file which also serves as the marker for the file tree's root (just like the `.svn` or `.git` folders).
 Usually, all access to the configuration file should be performed through the `tp.py` command line interface or the `lib.py` library functions.
 For quick initialization, however, it may be benefitial to add some options manually.
 The file generally follows the Windows ini-file structure, but without any higher substitution logic.
-The first line contains a timestamp to ensure that the index's `*.dmp` file is not outdated.
+The first line contains a timestamp to ensure that the index's `*.idx` file is not outdated.

 For each section, including the root section `[]`, any number of occurencens of the following options may be added.
 The following list describes all potential settings: